bids-standard/bids-specification/src/02-common-principles.md

 "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [[RFC2119](https://www.ietf.org/rfc/rfc2119.txt)].

-Throughout this specification we use a list of terms.
+Throughout this specification we use a list of terms and abbreviations.
 To avoid misunderstanding we clarify them here.

 1. Dataset - a set of neuroimaging and behavioral data acquired for a purpose of a particular study.
 A dataset consists of data acquired from one or more subjects, possibly from multiple sessions.

 1. Subject - a person or animal participating in the study.
+Used interchangeably with term Participant.

 1. Session - a logical grouping of neuroimaging and behavioral data consistent across subjects.
 Session can (but doesn't have to) be synonymous to a visit